bjornharvold/bearchoke/README.md

 	$ npm install -g grunt-cli

 ## Getting Up and Running
 To see a basic web application that showcases the technologies mentioned above, you need to start the bearchoke-server web app and start the bearchoke-frontend app.
-To do this without and IDE, first make sure you have already run the command I mentioned before:

-	$ cd bearchoke-backend
+The server part was configured for Tomcat 8+.
+There is no embedded Maven plugin for Tomcat 8 so this app cannot be run from the command line unfortuantely.
+You will have to create an IntelliJ 'run configuration' where you deploy the bearchoke-server webapp.
+Set the active profiles for Spring in your environment variables section of your run configuration:

-	$ mvn clean install -Dmaven.test.skip=true
+	$ -Dspring.profiles.active=in-memory,redis-local,rabbit-local

-Then type the following into your Terminal / Command Prompt:
+Valid local profiles are: in-memory, jpa, mongodb.
+I won't cover everything it takes to run the different profiles but here are the active spring profiles necessary to run the different local profiles.
+Follow the different profile names to see what configurations are necessary.

-	$ cd bearchoke-server
+MongoDb

-	$ mvn tomcat7:run -Dspring.profiles.active=embedded
+	$ -Dspring.profiles.active=mongodb,mongodb-local,redis-local,rabbit-local

-Alternatively, if you want the sample app to run in the Jetty application server you can type:
+JPA

-	$ mvn jetty:run -Dspring.profiles.active=embedded
+	$ -Dspring.profiles.active=jpa,jpa-local,redis-local,rabbit-local

-You can verify that the web application is running by going to http://localhost:8080 in your browser.
+Finally, the app has been configured to use a custom domain.
+Please edit your /etc/hosts file and add dev.bearchoke.com.
+You can verify that the bearchoke-server web application is running by going to http://dev.bearchoke.com:8080 in your browser.

 Next, you have to start the bearchoke-frontend application.
 Type the following in a new Terminal / Command Prompt window:

 	$ cd bearchoke-frontend
 	$ lineman run

-You can verify that it's running by going to http://localhost:8000 in your browser.
+You can verify that it's running by going to http://dev.bearchoke.com:8000 in your browser.
 This is the sample app.
 Enjoy!

 ## What the Framework Gives You
 There are a few things the Bearchoke Tempest gives you out of the box.